-- g. avoids adverse effects on significant natural and physical resources including regionally significant infrastructure, and where avoidance is impracticable, remedies or mitigates those effects on those resources and infrastructure; h. facilitates the establishment of papakāinga and marae; and - i. avoids conflicts between incompatible activities - 4.
-The land being rezoned is currently used for limited primary production purposes other than for the All Stars horse training enterprise. - 5.
-There is no prospect of conflicts between incompatible uses as the Site adjoins urban land used residentially and the District Park.
-Land within the Site currently under the Christchurch International Airport noise contour remain subject to the Rural Inner Plains rules (proposed zoning Deferred Living Z) if and until such time as the noise contours move off this land.
+g. avoids adverse effects on significant natural and physical resources including regionally significant infrastructure, and where avoidance is impracticable, remedies or mitigates those effects on those resources and infrastructure; h. facilitates the establishment of papakāinga and marae; and i. avoids conflicts between incompatible activities

+- The land being rezoned, adjoins the proposed Birchs Road reserve, and is conveniently located to the centre of Prebbleton and local facilities and amenities. - 4.
+The land being rezoned is currently used for limited primary production purposes - 5.
+There is no prospect of conflicts between incompatible uses as the Site adjoins urban land used residentially and the Birchs Road reserve.